leftymitt/leftymitt.com/_projects/us-election-dynamics.md

 One interesting observation is that each of the downward blips in two-party popular totals rarely last for more than one election.
 These blips correspond to historically interesting events, such as:

- * 1892 - James Weaver sweeps through the west in the Populist party.
+ * 1892 - James Weaver sweeps through the west in the Populist Party.
- * 1912 - Theodore Roosevelt runs as a Progressive party candidate.
+ * 1912 - Theodore Roosevelt runs as a Progressive Party candidate.
- * 1924 - Robert La Follette runs in the Progressive party.
+ * 1924 - Robert La Follette runs in the Progressive Party.
- * 1948 - Strom Thurmond represents the Dixiecrat party and wins states in the South.
+ * 1948 - Strom Thurmond represents the Dixiecrat Party and wins states in the South.
  * 1968 - George Wallace carries southern states with the American Independents.
  * 1992 - Ross Perot challenges George Bush and Bill Clinton.